MusicEnginnering/Festool-cleantec-to-Nilfisk-adapter/README.md

  - Nilfisk Multi 30

 This is a test on the hose to a Nilfisk 20 and the festool cleantec connector that comes with the TS 75 Circular saw.
+This model is made in software that requires all models only be used for non-commercial purposes, so you can't legally use the model commercially.